sensiblecoder/solar2d-mcp/README.md

 ### Possible Plans

-- Ability to "see" the simulator
-  - Ability to "watch" a manual play-through
-  - Ability to "find" things it can "see"
 - Basic ability to click and swipe things it "sees"
   - More complex ability to "play", based on "watching"
 - Built-in Skills